 Terrazzo Tiles A More Affordable Option

 If you’re in love with the look of terrazzo but don’t have the budget for a poured floor, terrazzo tiles can be a more affordable option.
-While they are still more expensive than porcelain or ceramic tiles, they are cheaper to install than a poured floor: Most are under $40 per square foot installed.
+Granted that they are still more expensive than porcelain or ceramic tiles, they are cheaper to install than a poured floor: Most are under $40 per square foot including installation.
 A wide range of color and design options are available, just not the full variety that comes with poured terrazzo flooring.

 While terrazzo tile installation can also be a project for experienced DIYers, most people opt to let the professionals install these too.
-Installers can help you achieve more of a poured terrazzo look by adding a finish that is sanded and sealed.
+Installers can add a sanded and sealed finish to help you achieve more of a poured terrazzo look.